dai-shi/lets-compare-global-state-with-react-hooks/README.md

 2. Does it use subscription for state propagation?
 3. Does it have render optimization?
 What is the technique?
 4. Does it have dependencies?
 What are they?
-5. Does it suffer from tearing in concurrent mode?
+5. Does it avoid tearing in concurrent mode?
 6. Does it support state branching in concurrent mode?

 ### Notes